U.S. disrupts major hacking, extortion ring; Russian charged

 Authorities in nearly a dozen countries worked with private security companies to wrest control of the network of infected machines, known by the name of its master software, Gameover Zeus.

 In addition to stealing from the online accounts of businesses and consumers, the Gameover Zeus crew installed other malicious programs, including one called Cryptolocker that encrypted files and demanded payments for their release.
-Cryptolocker alone infected more than 234,000 machines and won $27 million in ransom payments in just its first two months, the Justice Department said.
+Cryptolocker alone infected more than 234,000 machines and won $27 million in ransom payments, the Justice Department said.

 The two programs together brought the gang more than $100 million, prosecutors said in court documents, including $198,000 in an unauthorized wire transfer from an unnamed Pennsylvania materials company and $750 in ransom from a police department in Massachusetts that had its investigative files encrypted.
-Other victims included PNC Bank [PNCBKN.UL] and Capital One Bank [COFCB.UL], according to court documents.
+Other victims included PNC Bank [], Capital One Bank [COFCB.UL] and others, according to court documents.

 “These schemes were highly sophisticated and immensely lucrative, and the cyber criminals did not make them easy to reach or disrupt,” Leslie Caldwell, who heads the Justice Department's criminal division, told a news conference.